xonsh/xonsh/news/improve-ci-jobs-and-env.rst

 **Changed:**

 * use requirements.txt env in both CI/local/pre-commit checks
-* add caching to CI jobs
+* add caching to CI jobs to improve speed

 **Deprecated:**